MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaElement.md

 ### Use Rich Media Notifications
 A `MediaElement` can show rich media notifications on Android, iOS, Mac Catalyst, and Windows when media is playing in the background.
 To enable rich media notifications, the following steps are required:
 1. Enable background video playback by setting the `enableForegroundService` parameter to `true` when calling the `UseMauiCommunityToolkitMediaElement` method in *MauiProgram.cs*.
+Refer to the Initializing the package section for more information.
 2. Platform specific setup as described in the [Platform specific initialization](#platform-specific-initialization) section.
 3. Set the `MetadataTitle`, `MetadataArtist`, and `MetadataArtworkUrl` properties to provide metadata for the media that is playing as described in the [Using Metadata](#using-metadata) section.